Forest School Level 3 Training FAQs

 Whether it's a simple question you ask to our closed Facebook Group of trainees, an email to us asking for advice, or access to secret Go Wild events to develop your skills, we are there for you every step of the way.

-If you want to know what our trainees think of us, have a look at the testimonials below.
-And then of course, there's our Woodlands Best Course award...
+If you want to know what our trainees think of us, have a look at the testimonials at the bottom of the training page.
+And then of course, there's our 2017 Woodlands Best Course award.

 I haven't done a Level 1 or Level 2 forest school qualification, do I have to?